 - Reliance on cloud-based data storage services that are not adequately secured;

-- Internal computer networks that have weak cyber defence systems, or systems with software that has not been updated with patches over known security flaws.
+- Internal computer networks that have weak cyber defense systems, or systems with software that has not been updated with patches over known security flaws.

 The hackers who broke into Deloitte’s network purportedly were able to access information about many of Deloitte’s corporate and government clients.